carlbeech/fast-duplicate-finder/README.md

 - Bugfix (Many thanks for the fix from Oliver Kopp)
 - Add exception code to deal with invalid timestamps for files under windows

+### V0.6
+- add '-g' switch to force to GUI mode as alternative to renaming the file (renaming still works)
+- added low memory footprint hash calculate (files > 250Mb)
+- Duplicates are located as the directories are scanned, and output files and database file is written for every 20 files examined.
+  (file writes are fast and so there's not a major issue with time, in comparison to the benefit of being able to have output in case the program crashes part way through processing).

 A bit of history...
 ===================